solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 local   solo.io/kubeconfig   1      37s
 ```

-In the registered cluster, Gloo Edge Federation has created a Kubernetes service account, cluster role, and role binding.
+In the registered cluster, Gloo Gateway Federation has created a Kubernetes service account, cluster role, and role binding.
 You can review these resources by running the following commands:

 ```
 kubectl --cluster kind-local get serviceaccount local -n gloo-system